 - A securities/standard trading account: A Standard trading account covers all your basic investment requirements.
-It allows you to trade equity – both intraday and delivery, futures & options (F&O), exchange traded funds (ETFs), mutual funds, and currency futures.
+It allows you to trade equity – both intraday trading and delivery, futures & options (F&O), exchange traded funds (ETFs), mutual funds, and currency futures.
 Short-term traders can leverage a standard trading account to invest their funds at a high frequency.

 - A commodity trading account: You will need a Commodity Trading Account if you plan to trade in commodities such as gold, silver, copper, and crude oil.
 You must open an account with a commodities broker for this process.
 A commodities broker is an individual broker or a brokerage firm.
 They are a trading member of a recognized commodity exchange such as NCDEX or MCX.
 You can trade commodity futures with your commodity trading account.
 Therefore, you do not need to link it to your Demat account.